TwoRavens/raven-metadata-service/deploy/readme.md

 # activate the deployment and service
 #
+kubectl apply -f deploy/metadata-pod-with-svc.yml   # stop the pod/service

-kubectl apply -f deploy/metadata-deploy.yml  # start a new deployment kubectl apply -f deploy/metadata-service.yml  # expose the app to the web/external IP
+#kubectl apply -f deploy/metadata-deploy.yml  # start a new deployment
+#kubectl apply -f deploy/metadata-service.yml  # expose the app to the web/external IP

 # delete the deployment and service (you can leave the service running)
 #
-kubectl delete -f deploy/metadata-deploy.yml  # stop the current deployment kubectl delete -f deploy/metadata-service.yml # stop the service
+kubectl delete -f deploy/metadata-pod-with-svc.yml  # stop the pod/service

+#kubectl delete -f deploy/metadata-deploy.yml  # stop the current deployment
+#kubectl delete -f deploy/metadata-service.yml # stop the service

 # ---------------
 # other